 A couple of highlights from my corporate clientele:

-• I trained dozens of early-career policy analysts at the Council on Foreign Relations for the Graduate Record Examinations (GRE).
-CFR staff invited me to create a custom program after hearing word-of-mouth recommendations from some of my former students.
+- I trained dozens of early-career policy analysts at the Council on Foreign Relations (CFR) for the Graduate Record Examinations (GRE).
+Council staff invited me to create a custom program after hearing word-of-mouth recommendations from some of my former students.
 Graduate schools that my CFR clients went on to attend include:

 Private Tutoring